-If you do not have health insurance, don’t worry, you may be able to get free or low cost health coverage from MassHealth or the Health Connector
+If you lost your health insurance or don’t think you can afford health insurance, you may be able to get free or low cost health coverage from MassHealth or the Health Connector.

-During this public health emergency, if you have MassHealth, your coverage will only end if you move out of state or ask for your benefits to close.
-It will not end for any other reason until at least 30 days after the public health emergency ends.
+If you already have MassHealth, during this public health emergency , your coverage will only end if you move out of state or ask for your benefits to close.
+MassHealth will not end for any other reason until the public health emergency ends.

 MassHealth and Health Connector offices are closed to in-person visits, but still doing business online and by telephone

-- All MassHealth Enrollment sites will be closed for walk-in visitors until the Emergency is declared over.
+- All MassHealth Enrollment sites will be closed for walk-in visitors until further notice.

 If you are deaf, hard of hearing, or speech disabled, call TTY 1-877-623-7773.